 Having grown up amidst violence and ugliness, I have long dedicated my life to kindness, compassion and beauty: three old-fashioned ideals that I truly believe keep the globe spinning in its right orbit.
 William Morris, artist and socialist, considered beauty to be as essential as bread in everyone's life, rich and poor alike.
 It is one of the truths that I live by.
-Beauty in this context, of course, is not the shallow glamor peddled by Madison Avenue; it's a quality of harmony, balance and interrelationship: physical, emotional, and spiritual all at once.
+Beauty in this context, of course, is not the shallow glamor peddled by the advertising industry; it's a quality of harmony, balance and interrelationship: physical, emotional, and spiritual all at once.
 The Diné (Navajo) called this quality hózhǫ́, embodied in this simple, powerful prayer: With beauty before me may I walk.
 With beauty behind me may I walk.
 With beauty below me may I walk.
 With beauty above me may I walk.
 With beauty all around me may I walk.

 Here on Myth & Moor, I advocate for the creation of lives rich in beauty, nature, art, and reflection -- but this is by no means a rejection of engagement, action, and fighting like hell against facism.
 Myth speaks in a language of paradox, and so all of us who work with myth are capable of holding seemingly opposite truths in balance: We'll fight and retreat.
 We'll cry loudly for justice (in our various ways) and we'll have times of soul-healing silence.
 We'll look ugliness directly in the face, unflinching, and we will walk in beauty.